MuttData/soam/README.md

 * Forecaster : here is a [notebook](./notebook/examples/forecaster.ipynb) using and explaining the forecaster stage.

+## SoaM CLI
+After installing SoaM locally (for example with `pip install soam`), you'll have some commands available:

+* `soam init --output`, create a sample project which is ready to use SoaM. `cookiecutter` will then ask for most parameters via prompt (such as package and project name).

 ## Database management
 For database storing we use some complementary tools:
 * [muttlib.dbcon](https://gitlab.com/mutt_data/muttlib/) for database connections.